Godfrey Phillips India again bags the coveted title of Best Companies to Work For in 2020

 -

-New Delhi [India], June 22 (ANI/BusinessWire India): Godfrey Phillips Indi Godf a has once again been recognized as amongst the top 50 India's Best Companies to Work For 2020, an annual ranking of companies with exceptional people practices and workplace cultures.
+New Delhi [India], June 24 (ANI/BusinessWire India): Godfrey Phillips India has once again been recognized as amongst the top 50 India's Best Companies to Work For 2020, an annual ranking of companies with exceptional people practices and workplace cultures.

 Godfrey Phillips India participated for the second year and received a ranking of 29th, improving over the 37th position last year.
 The recognition is a testament to the rich and vibrant culture of the organization that values respect, transparency, collaboration and empowerment.